 - If you will be posting the video to the internet, don’t forget to set the visibility to “private”.

-Self-introductory videos are just one of the tools in your arsenal that you can use in your quest for the perfect job.
-But they are an important tool since they give your potential employer a clear idea of who you are and what they can expect from you.
-Therefore, when done correctly, a self-introductory video can significantly improve your chances of getting that dream job.
+Self-introductory videos are an important tool since they give your potential employer a clear idea of who you are and what they can expect from you.
+Therefore, a self-introductory video can significantly improve your chances of getting a dream job when done correctly.